Many mums we speak to are confused about exercising after a C-section.

 Practice these breathing and muscle engaging exercises as you rest and recover, and as you feed your baby.

 Take long slow breaths, exhaling with gentle muscle contractions, inhaling with a complete release and relaxation.

 Remember to always roll to your side first as you get up from lying on your back, don’t sit straight up.

 Go for a walk outside as soon as you feel able, and try to make this a daily activity.
 Walking and fresh air will help your emotional health, as well as increase circulation to aid healing and scar tissue.

-Diet and nutrition after C Section
+Diet and nutrition after a C-section

 Try to eat a diet rich in clean protein, with plenty of green and deep coloured vegetables, berries, essential fats and fibrous vegetables and fruits for good gut health.

 Good hydration is vital.
 Drink lots of water, herbal teas and water-rich foods.

 Stress, lack of sleep (I know.. unavoidable for new mums!) and inflammatory ‘comfort’ foods or drink like sugar or alcohol will slow healing.
-So really, really try to…

 But most important of all, relax, insist people rub your feet and bring you tea, get as much sleep as you possibly can and love your body.
 It’s achieved something amazing.